-Changes when you're pregnant or breastfeeding During pregnancy, it's normal for your breasts to get larger, lumpier and more tender.
+Changes When You're Pregnant or Breastfeeding During pregnancy, it's normal for your breasts to get larger, lumpier and more tender.
 Your nipples will get darker and blood vessels may become more visible.
 Sometimes cysts (fluid-filled sacs) and other noncancerous tumors can form or get larger during pregnancy.
-You may also experience sore or cracked nipples and, in some cases, plugged milk ducts, which should be treated by a doctor or other health care provider to avoid developing mastitis, a painful infection.
-Be sure to share concerns about breast changes related to pregnancy or breastfeeding with your provider.
-3 Breast Health Guide Hormonal birth control The two most common hormonal birth control options are birth control pills and hormone-secreting intrauterine devices (IUDs).
+Breastfeeding women may also experience sore or cracked nipples and, in some cases, plugged milk ducts, which should be treated by a doctor to avoid developing mastitis, a painful infection.
+Be sure to share concerns about breast changes related to pregnancy or breastfeeding with your doctor.
+3 Breast Health Guide Hormonal Birth Control The two most common hormonal birth control options for women are birth control pills and hormone-secreting intrauterine devices (IUDs).
 The approaches differ, but both the pill and hormonal IUDs are similar in that each contains synthetic hormones.
 These contraceptives change your hormone levels, which can increase your risk for breast cancer.
-However, once you stop taking the pill or remove the IUD, the risk of breast cancer begins to decrease, and over time returns to that of those who have never taken the pill.
-It's important to talk to your doctor or other health care provider about the pros and cons of birth control before starting a new method.
-Healthy eating and lifestyle habits No matter your age, you can keep your breasts healthy with simple lifestyle habits.
+However, once you stop taking the pill or remove the IUD, the risk of breast cancer begins to decrease, and over time returns to that of women who have never taken the pill.
+It's important to talk to your doctor about the pros and cons of birth control before starting a new method.
+Healthy Eating and Lifestyle Habits No matter your age, you can keep your breasts healthy with simple lifestyle habits.
 Limit alcohol to one drink a day or less; don't smoke; and maintain a healthy weight.
 Eliminate processed and fried foods and limit consumption of sugar, white flour and artificial ingredients.
 Eating a balanced diet of mostly vegetables, fruits, lean protein and healthy fats is shown to prevent many forms of cancer.